rokucommunity/vscode-brightscript-language/README.md

 * `brightscript.format.insertSpaceBeforeFunctionParenthesis`:  If true, a space is inserted to the left of an opening function declaration parenthesis. (i.e. `function main ()` or `function ()`).
 If false, all spacing is removed (i.e. `function main()` or `function()`).
 * `brightscript.format.insertSpaceBetweenEmptyCurlyBraces`:  if true, empty curly braces will contain exactly 1 whitespace char (i.e. `{ }`).
 If false, there will be zero whitespace chars between empty curly braces (i.e. `{}`)
 * `brightscript.output.includeStackTraces`: If set to true, will print stack trace or breakpoint info in the log output.
 Set to false to avoid noisy logs - you'll still get the traces in the debug console, in any case
-* `brightscript.output.focusOnLaunch`: If set to true, focus on the brighscript log when launching, which is convenient for controlling your roku with the extension's remote control keys. **Experimental.
+* `brightscript.output.focusOnLaunch`: If set to true, focus on the brightscript log when launching, which is convenient for controlling your roku with the extension's remote control keys. **Experimental.
 Does not always work**
-* `brightscript.output.clearOnLaunch`: If set to true, will clear the brigthscript log when launching
+* `brightscript.output.clearOnLaunch`: If set to true, will clear the brightscript log when launching
-* `brightscript.output.clearConsoleOnChannelStart`: If set to true, will clear the  brigthscript log after connecting to the Roku channel after launching
+* `brightscript.output.clearConsoleOnChannelStart`: If set to true, will clear the brightscript log after connecting to the Roku channel after launching
 * `brightscript.output.hyperlinkFormat`: specifies the display format for log output `pkg` link
 * `brightscript.deviceDiscovery.showInfoMessages`: If set to true, an info toast will be shown when a Roku device has been found on the network.
 * `brightscript.deviceDiscovery.enabled`: If set to true, the extension will automatically watch and scan the network for online Roku devices.
 This can be pared with the `${promptForHost}` option in the launch config to display a list of online Rokus, removing the need to constantly change the host IP in your config files.